HMS Sardonyx (1919): Design and development

-Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline.
+Armament as constructed consisted of three single QF 4 in Mk IV guns on the ship's centreline.
 One was mounted raised on the forecastle, one on a platform between the funnels and one aft.
 The ship also mounted a single 2-pounder 40 mm "pom-pom" anti-aircraft gun for air defence.
 Four 21 in torpedo tubes were carried in two twin rotating mounts aft.
 Four depth charge chutes were also fitted aft.
 Typically ten depth charges were carried.
-The ship was designed to mount two additional 18 in torpedo tubes either side of the superstructure but this required the forecastle plating to be cut away, making the vessel very wet, so they were removed.
+The ship was designed to mount two additional 18 in torpedo tubes either side of the superstructure but this required the forecastle plating to be cut away, making the vessel very wet, so they were removed before the vessel entered service.
 The weight saved enabled the heavier Mark V 21-inch torpedo to be carried.
-Fire control included a training-only director, single Dumaresq and a Vickers range clock.
-The ship had a complement of 90 officers and ratings.
+Fire control included a training-only director, single Dumaresq analog computer and a Vickers range clock.

 Construction and career

 Laid down on 25 March 1918 shortly before the end of the First World War by Alexander Stephen and Sons at their dockyard in Linthouse, Glasgow, Sardonyx was launched on 27 May the following year and completed on 12 July.
 The vessel was the first that served in the Royal Navy to bear the name of the semi-precious stone.
+With the end of the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
+Even after withdrawing all its pre-war destroyers, the Royal Navy still found there were more ships available than it needed for active service.
 Sardonyx was commissioned into the Reserve Fleet.